dasdebojit/travelbot/README.md

 # TravelBot

-Travel based Chatbot which allows users to book flight, cab or hotel and gives a hasslefree user experience.
+Static Version of Travel based Chatbot which allows users to book flight, cab or hotel.

 ### Tech Stack:
 <ol>